Tanjirokamado12/Viitube/apk_setup.md

 refer to the help of uber-apk-signer if you need more info.

 after you get the signed apk, install as normal on your device.

+## Patching Player.json

+Player.json cannot be updated using python

+So Open Player.json into hxd and remplace 192.168.1.27 to your instance,and overwrite get_video with your ip, and is shoud finich after add ip /gee and sav it